Postpartum Doula Services

 Many families with new babies find themselves overwhelmed when the reality of life with a newborn hits.
 In most cultures the "village" comes together to support new moms.
 Here, many families are separated by many miles and sometimes even states.
 Even with the most supportive family, you might need a little more care.
 A postpartum doula could be just what your family needs.

 A postpartum doula can take on a lot of different roles to assist you.
-She can help you feel more comfortable with baby care or feeding by guiding you and answering questions or addressing concerns you have.
+The postpartum doula can help you feel more comfortable with baby care or feeding by guiding you and answering questions or addressing concerns you have.

-She can help with sibling care.
+They can help with sibling care.
 A new baby is a big change for older siblings.
 The postpartum doula can help with the transition by prepping meals or snacks, organizing activities, or caring for the newborn while you have some quiet time with your older children.
-The transition is easier for big brother and big sister, if they can have your undivided attention for even a short period of time.
+The transition is easier for older siblings, if they can have your undivided attention for even a short period of time.
 Seemingly small things like putting them down for their naps, giving a bath or story time at bedtime, or playing a game during the day can help you connect with your older child.

 Whether this is your first baby, your fifth, or you have multiples, a postpartum doula can offer you amazing support.